 I wish I was the type of woman who stayed at home with the kids, cooked, baked, did the laundry, and decorated the house.
 I truly do.
 But that’s not me.
-I work.
-I go to school.
 I am so NOT a domestic goddess.
 My husband cooks 99% of the time, and he likes it.
 I love to bake, but I haven’t baked a thing in months.
 Laundry gets done when I can get to it, and home decor?
-Forget about it!
+I refuse to do it until these boys get out.
 So this won’t be that kind of blog.

 What kind of blog will it be?
 It’ll be the blog of a wife, mother, Christ-follower, student, daughter, sister, and aunt writing about her hectic life.

 On March 30, 2010, I became Mrs. Day.
 I married my first love, the very first boyfriend I ever had.
 I’m so thankful that God allowed us to reconnect over 20 years later!
 If you’d like to know more about our story,click here to head on over to Part One!

 I went from being a single mom of a 9 year old son, to wife and stepmom of 5.
 Three Two of them live with us.
 They’re all boys.
 Yes.
 That’s right.
 I’m the only female in this house.
 It has it’s advantages, but sometimes I just have to leave and spend time with women!
 I do love being queen of the castle, though!

 I have a variety of interests.
 Knitting, crocheting, photography, blogging, reading, writing, singing, making jewelry, web design, bowling, football….and the list just keeps on growing.
 Do I have the time for these things?
 Not much at all.
 There are so many things I want to learn how to do.
 But I’m the queen of starting and then…blah.
 Pray that I can stick to something!